Lukong123/alx-pre_course/0x02-git/README.md

-Hello, and welcome to my ALX repository
+Hello, and welcome to my ALX repository.
-Follow me for amazing codes and realized project
+Follow me for amazing codes and realized project.
+Thanks!